 Based on the minimum LADBS methane testing standards, a test should take two days to complete.
 The first day of drilling will consist of underground utility markings.
 As well as borehole drilling, gas probe placement, and complete methane concentration recordings.
 The second day of testing will include methane concentration measurements and borehole abandonment.

 The scope of work and schedule will change as the property size surpasses 20,000 Sqft.
 For projects over 20,000 SqFt of land, LADBS will require an initial round of testing at shallow boreholes.
 The deep borehole locations will be based on the highest measured methane concentrations at the external borehole locations.
 I recommend verifying the scope with the Environmental Consultant to ensure you can schedule accordingly.

 Licensed LADBS Methane Testing Agency

 LADBS has established strict requirements to be qualified as a Certified Methane Testing Agency.
 Often unlicensed companies will offer Methane testing services.
-Once LADBS reviews the results, they will only accept the Methane Test Report if it is made by a consultant listed on the LADBS Methane Testing Agency.
+Once LADBS reviews results, they will only accept Methane Test Report if it’s by a consultant on the LADBS Methane Testing Agency.
 Companies must be on this list to ensure that LADBS will accept the Soil Gas Report.

 LADBS must approve the instruments used for methane testing, the gas analyzer can consist of either infrared or catalytic sensors.
 Each sensor type has to measure characteristics.
 Including minimum/maximum detectable concentrations and accuracy, allowing the consultant to specify which will be in use for specific subsurface conditions.
 I ask that the model, make, and year be part of the report, which will be submitted to LADBS.
 Each gas analyzer company has recommendation frequency for calibration.
 LADBS requires the methane testing equipment to calibrate before every project to minimize the possibility of error.